hubmapconsortium/hra-ui/apps/cde-visualization-wc/README.md

 ### Contribute

-To make a new change on the app, make the change and create a pull request [here](https://github.com/hubmapconsortium/hra-ui)
+- To make a new change on the app, make the change [here](https://github.com/hubmapconsortium/hra-ui/tree/main/apps/cde-visualization-wc) and create a pull request.